franktranvantu/java-web-development-with-spark/README.md

-# Cookies
+# Building Our Model

-One of the ways you make HTTP appear to be stateful is by storing little bits of data on each request that is sent up to the server.
-These are called cookies.
-Let’s bake some!
+Let’s use the Data Access Objects pattern to build an interface that you can use to store your data.
+You will not be connecting to a database in this course, but this is one way to ensure that your code will work when you do.